 Priority of Principal Payments.
-We will apply principal sequentially on each distribution date as follows:
+We will apply principal sequentially on each quarterly distribution date as follows:

-- first, the class A noteholders' principal distribution amount, sequentially, to the class A-1, class A-2, class A-3, class A-4, class A-5 notes and class A-6 notes, in that order, until their respective principal balances are reduced to zero; and - second, the class B noteholders' principal distribution amount, to the class B notes, until their principal balance is reduced to zero.
+- first, the class A noteholders' principal distribution amount in the following order of priority: - sequentially, to the class A-1 notes through class A-3 notes, in that order, until their respective principal balances are reduced to zero, and then - to the swap counterparty, until the U.S. Dollar equivalent of the initial principal balance of the class A-4 notes has, with respect to principal, been reduced to zero by being distributed to the swap counterparty under the currency swap described below; and then second, on each distribution date on and after the stepdown date, and provided that no trigger event is in effect on such distribution date, the class B noteholders' principal distribution amount, to the class B notes, until the principal balance thereof is reduced to zero.